Wharley01/Path/README.md

         if(is_logged_in !== 'yes'){
             location.href = '/logout'
         }
-    }
+    })
-}
+})
 watcher.start();//tell path to begin watching

 ```

-The code above is well commented, if you need more information on this quickly head to [its documentation](https://www.npmjs.com/package/@__path/watcher) on npm website, it contains the installation guide and usage.
+The code above is well commented, if you need more information on this, quickly head to [its documentation](https://www.npmjs.com/package/@__path/watcher) on npm website, it contains the installation guide and usage.